s0fian3/Telecom-AI-Optimization/README.md

 **Logic:**
 1. Implemented a capacity and distance-constrained assignment algorithm.
 2. Then Modified it to be AI-driven.
 The AI ensures there are a minimum of handovers to optimize the network by calculating the centroid of the clusters on each frame.

+**Theoretical Concepts Mastered**
+- #### Voronoi Partitioning & Cell Boundaries
+ By using K-Means clustering, the network naturally performs Voronoi Tessellation.
+This mathematically defines the "service area" of each tower.
+In a real 5G deployment, this allows for dynamic sectorization where cell boundaries shift based on where users actually are, rather than remaining as static hexagons.
+- #### Handover Hysteresis & The "Ping-Pong" Effect
+- third